Smithsonian/R-Beginner-Tutorial/README.md

 # R-Beginner-Tutorial
 Beginner Information for learning R

-Folder contails an R script and a html file created using R-Markdown (.Rmd file also included).
-The R file to export the R-markdown to R code also provided.
+Folder contails an R script (IntroR.R, an html file (IntroR.html) for viewing in a browser, and an R-Markdown (.Rmd).
+An export_to_R.R file is located in the ancillary_files directory.
+This files is used simply to create the R script from the R-Markdown file.
+It is placed here for reference.

-The IntroR.Rmd and Export_to_R.R file are background information that are not needed to follow the tuturial.
-To follow the tutorial, open the IntroR.html file in your browser.
-Then, use the IntroR.R file to walk through the commands interactively.
+To view the files and work with them directly, use the Download.zip file and save to your computer.
+The IntroR.html file can then be used to follow the lecture and the IntroR.R file has the commands to work interactively.

+I recommend using R-Studio for this exercise and setting the working directory to the location where you saved all the files.